 To characterize the constraining power of cluster weak lensing surveys, we focus on the precision in measuring the matter fluctuation amplitude $\sigma_8(z)$ with other cosmological parameters held fixed.
 In our approach one goes directly from the observed $\bar{n}$ and $\Delta\Sigma(\rp)$ and a prior on $\sigmalnM$ to cosmological parameters such as $\sigma_8$.
-The mass corresponding to the threshold $\Mobs$ and the mean mass of clusters above the threshold are useful by-products of the analysis.
-To build intuition we first examine expected constraints from a fixed comoving survey volume of $(1\hiGpc)^3$ at various redshifts, for different assumptions about weak lensing shape noise and the prior on $\sigmalnM$ (Figures~\ref{fig:constraints_sigma8_z}, \ref{fig:constraints_scatter_prior}).
-We then forecast statistical constraints (Figures~\ref{fig:constraints_surveys}-\ref{fig:constraints_surveys_aggregated}) for three different survey scenarios that correspond approximately to DES (Stage III wide), the {\it Roman} HLS (Stage IV deep), and LSST (Stage IV wide).
-Appendix~\ref{app:analytic} provides analytic results that approximately reproduce our numerical results and allow rapid back of the envelope estimates for alternative survey assumptions or even different methods of estimating cluster mass.
+The mass corresponding to the threshold $\Mobs$ and the mean mass of clusters above the threshold are useful byproducts of the analysis.
+To build intuition, we first examine expected constraints from a fixed co-moving survey volume of $(1\hiGpc)^3$ at various redshifts, for different assumptions about weak lensing shape noise and the prior on $\sigmalnM$ (Figures~\ref{fig:constraints_sigma8_z}, \ref{fig:constraints_scatter_prior}).
+We then forecast statistical constraints (Figures~\ref{fig:constraints_surveys}-\ref{fig:constraints_surveys_aggregated}) for three different survey scenarios that correspond approximately to DES (Stage III wide), the {\rm Roman} HLS (Stage IV deep), and LSST (Stage IV wide).
+Appendix~\ref{app:analytic} provides analytic results that approximately reproduce our numerical results and allow for rapid back-of-the-envelope estimates for alternative survey assumptions or even different methods of estimating cluster mass.

 If the scatter is known to $\Delta\sigmalnM = 0.01$, then a survey of $M \geq 10^{14}~\hiMsun$ clusters yields an aggregate precision on $\sigma_8$ of 0.26\%, 0.24\%, and 0.10\% for DES-like, HLS-like, and LSST-like survey parameters, respectively.
 For a single $\Delta z = 0.1$ redshift bin centered at $z=0.7$, the corresponding errors on $\sigma_8(z=0.7)$ are 0.91\%, 0.83\%, and 0.60\%.
 The errors on the mean cluster mass in this redshift bin are 1.9\%, 1.3\%, and 0.57\%.
 If the cluster mass threshold is $2\times 10^{14}~\hiMsun$ instead of $1 \times 10^{14}~\hiMsun$, then the constraints on $\sigma_8(z)$ degrade by roughly a factor of two.